Whimsy Stick

 Collapsing the field of chase

 The field of chase is the usable distance between the dog and the lure.
-When the owner stands still in one spot and just moves the pole tip left and right, the dog runs in tight circles around them.
-That’s not a chase — it’s a spin.
+When the owner stands still and just moves the pole tip left and right, the dog runs in tight circles.
+That’s not a chase.
+It’s a spin.
 No sprint mechanics, no full-body movement, minimal fatigue.

 Fix →

 Move around.
 Walk backward, change direction, create wide arcs.
 The lure should be consistently 6 to 10 feet ahead of the dog regardless of where you’re standing.
-You’re the motor that drives the chase — you have to actually move.
+You’re the motor that drives the chase.

 06